Muhammadu Attahiru I: Reign as Sultan

+Resistance to British rule

 Attahiru I and many followers fled the city of Sokoto on what Attahiru I described as a hijra to prepare for the coming of the Mahdi.
-The British moved into the largely depopulated Sokoto and appointed Muhammadu Attahiru II the new Caliph.
+The British moved into the largely depopulated Sokoto and appointed Muhammadu Attahiru II the new Caliph on March 21, 1903.
 Lugard essentially abolished the Caliph and retained the title Sultan as a symbolic position in the newly organized Northern Nigeria Protectorate.

-Attahiru I begun traveling through the rural regions of the Sokoto Caliphate pursued by the British gathering supporters for his movement.
+Attahiru I began traveling through the rural regions of the Sokoto Caliphate to gather supporters for his movement, pursued by the British.
 The British and emirs working with the British were shocked at the large number of people who joined Attahiru and his force grew to thousands.
 Marching through Zamfara and Kano, the British became increasingly concerned with the force.
-The British attacked the rebels in the Mbormi Battle Ground, near present-day Gombe, in 1903 and Attahiru I was amongst those killed.
+The British attacked the rebels in the Mbormi Battle Ground (near present-day Gombe) on July 29, and Attahiru I was amongst those killed.
 The British then proceeded to decapitate Attahiru, took photographs of the beheaded sultan, and then displayed the photographs throughout Northern Nigeria to "convince the diehards of the futility of fighting".
 His son, Muhammad Bello bin Attahiru or Mai Wurno continued to lead the remaining members of the movement and eventually settled in Sudan, where many of the descendants still live today.